pitpalac36/Ionic-App/README.md

 This app manages a reading list (each book identified by id, title, genre, reading starting date and whether or not the reading is over).
-It's cuurently able to :
+It's currently able to :

   -> show a master-detail UI